KealanLooby/at.l2.mp.football/README.md

 4/ Add select/nav bar for countries and style a bit

 5/ Fixed up tables, added spinner and mechanism to get season.

+6/ Final review/tidy